 The business passed on to Charles’ son Douglas, and in 1939, ownership of the company was transferred to Douglas’ partner Frank Waddington.
 As the new proprietors, the Waddington family re-named the auction house ‘Waddington’s’, and ran the successful business for the next four decades.

-In 1960, young British auctioneer Ronald Mclean arrived in Toronto to work for Ward-Price Auctioneers located on College Street near Yonge Street.
-By 1962, McLean was ready to be his own boss, and bought Waddington’s from Frank’s two sons “on a handshake”.
+In 1960 British auctioneer Ronald Mclean arrived in Toronto to work for Ward-Price Auctioneers on College Street near Yonge.
+By 1962, McLean bought Waddington’s from Frank’s two sons “on a handshake”.
 Waddington’s continued to develop its reputation as a Toronto institution, and in 1969, expanding business necessitated a move from 128 King Street East to larger facilities at 189 Queen Street East.

-Ron McLean brought his own style to the auctioneer’s podium, always keen to share amusing anecdotes from his experiences in both Canada and the U.K. His style is reminiscent of Charlie Henderson’s, throwing out jibes and jokes at the auction crowds.
-Ron is considered an institution of the Canadian auction business.
+Ron McLean brought his own style to the auctioneer’s podium, always keen to share amusing anecdotes from his experiences in both Canada and the U.K. With a style reminiscent of Charlie Henderson’s, Ron is considered an institution of the Canadian auction business.

-Waddington, McLean & Co., Ltd. was incorporated in 1970.
-The company employed over 35 full-time staff and a roster of specialists to support all aspects of the auction and appraisal business.
+Waddington, McLean & Co., Ltd. was incorporated in 1970 employing over 35 full-time staff and a roster of specialists to support all aspects of the auction and appraisal business.

-Again, growth of the business required a move and in June of 1998, Waddington’s closed its doors on Queen Street and moved to 111 Bathurst Street, an exciting neighbourhood developing a strong arts and design identity.
+Again, growth of the business required a move and in June 1998, Waddington’s moved to 111 Bathurst Street, an exciting neighbourhood developing a strong arts and design identity.